app4mc-rover/rover-docs/docs/source/content/intro.rst

 *************************************************
 Infrastructure
 *************************************************

+The Rover features Cloud communication infrastructure, sensor driving, display unit (such as OLED displays) utilization, bluetooth communication, image processing, and behavior modes (such as Parking, Adaptive Cruise Control, Manual Driving, and Booth Modes).
+It also features drivers for sensors such as magnetometers, accelerometers, various ultrasonic sensors, and camera modules.
+Furthermore, OLED display, buttons, a buzzer are utilized.

 A small yet crucial portion of Rover's infrastructure (especially addressing network infrastructure) is given below.
 Rover uses Javascript Object Notation (JSON) as data format for the information that is sent and received between processes.
 However, it makes use of the shared memory in order to communicate between threads.

-Roverapp is a C/C++ application with a single executable that makes use of its shared memory for data communication and that involves many drivers, custom libraries, external libraries, and many threads (with task functions).
+The Rover software, called `roverapp <https://github.com/app4mc-rover/rover-app>`_, is a C/C++ application with a single executable that makes use of its shared memory for data communication.
+It is designed as a multi-threaded (POSIX threads or Pthreads) C/C++ implementation that runs on Linux-based embedded single board computers (such as Raspberry Pi) and involves many drivers, custom libraries, external libraries, and many threads (with task functions).

 .. image:: ../roverstatic/images/complete_infra.png
    :width: 100%